North Forsyth High School (Georgia): Band

 North Forsyth's band consists of three tiers of concert ensembles: Concert Band (GMEA Grade 3+), Symphonic Band (GMEA Grade 4+), and Wind Ensemble (GMEA Grade 5/6 or 6).
-These three groups have consistently scored Superior ratings at Large Group Performance Evaluations under the direction of Raymond W. Thomas (director, 2003–present) and Nick Tucker (assistant director).
-The North Forsyth High School concert ensembles have been invited to perform at many festivals and locations around the world including London, England, Honolulu, Hawaii, New York City, Chicago, Washington, D.C., and at Kennesaw State University.
-Previous band directors include Tim Keyser (1998-2003), and David Carnes (1994-1998).
-Previous assistant band directors include Kevin Kenney (2015-2019), Jeff Keegan (2006-2012), Josh Crosby (2004-2006), John David (2001-2003), and Paul Clark (1999-2001).
+These three groups have consistently scored Superior ratings at Large Group Performance Evaluations under the direction of Raymond W. Thomas (director, 2003–present) and Sean Womack (assistant director, 2023-present).
+The North Forsyth High School concert ensembles have been invited to perform at many festivals and locations around the world including London, England, Honolulu, Hawaii, New York City, Chicago, Washington, D.C., and Kennesaw State University.
+Previous band directors include Tim Keyser (1998-2003) and David Carnes (1994-1998).
+Previous assistant band directors include Nick Tucker (2019-2023), Kevin Kenney (2015-2019), Jeff Keegan (2006-2012), Josh Crosby (2004-2006), John David (2001-2003), and Paul Clark (1999-2001).

 The band program's other excellent ensembles include the Raider Marching Band, Indoor Percussion, Jazz Band, Percussion Ensembles, and a Winter Guard program.

 The Raider Marching Band is currently a Class AAAA Band.

 MCJROTC

 The North Forsyth High School is the only high school campus in the county that has a JROTC program, which is based on the United States Marine Corps.

-North Forsyth's MCJROTC has been awarded National Naval Honor School nine years in a row.
-As of the 2012–2013 school year, the Raider Battalion has 197 total cadets enrolled.
+North Forsyth's MCJROTC has been awarded National Naval Honor School nine consecutive years.
+As of the 2012–2013 school year, the Raider Battalion had 197 total cadets enrolled.
 The drill team has also been named Best in Service (Marines) at the American Legion National Drill Competition in Montgomery Alabama in February 2011 and also won 2nd place overall.
 The drill team was named Best in Service four out of the last five years.

 The drill team were also champions of the unarmed and armed divisions at the 2011 American Legion National Drill Competition.